emreokcular/emreokcular.github.io/art/books.md

 ### Technical:

+* The Art of Doing Science and Engineering: Learning to Learn - Richard W. Hamming
 * Deep Learning for Coders with Fastai and PyTorch: AI Applications Without a PhD - Jeremy Howard
 * Machine Learning Design Patterns: Solutions to Common Challenges in Data Preparation, Model Building, and MLOps - Valliappa Lakshmanan
 * Deep Learning Interviews: Hundreds of fully solved job interview questions from a wide range of key topics in AI - Shlomo Kashani